MuhammadDanyal-QuantumObsessed/Bill-Splitter-Python-basics./README.md

 ### Output for our workshop

    Total Bill so far:   198.83

    Tip amount:   49.71

    Total with tip:  248.54

    Bill per person:  62.13

    Each person pays:  62.13

 ### Learning Journey

-This is one of my first hands-on projects while learning Python.
+This is one of my first workshop while learning Python.

-I'm building a portfolio of small, practical projects while developing my programming fundamentals and working to get expertise in technical fields.
+I'm building a portfolio of small, practical projects while developing my programming fundamentals and working to get expertise in Pyhton.

 The goal is to gradually progress from simple Python exercises to more complex and useful projects.